 A Community Treasure

-Above all, the Great Overland Station will itself be a tremendous asset to Topeka and the State of Kansas.
-This elegant building, its contents and the surrounding site will be a showcase for future generations and will help to transform our community into a magnet for visitors from across the state and nation who are looking for adventure.
+Above all, the Great Overland Station is itself a tremendous asset to Topeka and the State of Kansas.
+This elegant building, its contents and the surrounding site is a showcase for future generations and will help to transform our community into a magnet for visitors from across the state and nation who are looking for adventure.
 Located in the center of the country, in a capital city, with easy access off and on Interstate 70, this attraction should not be missed!
-The Great Overland Station bring our past to life, create a community gathering place, enhance economic development, encourage young people to stay in Topeka, stimulate the local economy, improve quality of life, put Kansas’ inexhaustible collection of treasures on display and promote a positive image of our community and state throughout the nation.
+The Great Overland Station brings our past to life, creates a community gathering place, enhances economic development, encourages young people to stay in Topeka, stimulates the local economy, improves quality of life, puts Kansas’ inexhaustible collection of treasures on display and promotes a positive image of our community and state throughout the nation.